 - Available light interiors and exteriors.
 Again, the wider the aperture, the faster the shutter speed for minimizing undesired camera shake during capture in low-light situations.

-And now here are several interrelated reasons to choose a slower/smaller apertures on your lenses.
+Here are several interrelated reasons to choose a slower/smaller aperture on your lenses

 - More depth of field to keep an entire subject or focal point sharp.
 The middle apertures on a lens offer a greater range of sharp focus in front of and behind the exact focus point.

 F/11 was chosen as the aperture to keep the entire subject in sharp focus in this fall still life captured with the SIGMA DP2 Merrill.
 Remember, stopping down a lens increases the sharpest zone both in front of, and behind, the focus point, so in this image, I was focused on the stem of the fourth small pumpkin on the left; not the front corner of the crate.

 - Telephoto compression effect.
 Stopping down longer focal lengths (200mm-300mm and upwards) can make near and distant object appear much closer in the frame than normal human visual perception.

 - To highlight motion.
 Slower apertures require more time to make a proper exposure, so this can emphasize motion in a frame, moving water, cars, etc. (this style of photography often requires a tripod or optical stabilizer.)